Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, efficient sentence that front-loads the core purpose and adds the API version constraint as crucial context.
-Every word earns its place with zero redundancy or wasted space.
+The description is a single, concise sentence that conveys the core purpose and a key constraint with no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.